 Begin by opening both the .csv template as downloaded from the Import tool as well as your spreadsheet containing the information you would like update in the database.

 1. This is the .csv template as downloaded from the Import tool.

 2. It has been configured with two header rows describing where the data will be added it has been imported into Apricot.

-* Do not change anything in these top two rows.
+* Do not change anything in these top two rows or the first column.